lexschz13/boreasBL29_fit/README.md

 For fittings is necessary to indicate fitting model (or mode): lorentz, gauss, voigt or general_gauss.

 Do not forget to indicate the energy window for fitting.

+Do not forget to edit default values to change things like initial guess or fitting bounds for a particular fitting mode.